 Elder Henson, who stayed in Conyers when he retired, was asked to take the church as interim pastor until the new pastor arrive.
 It was at this time that we decided to organize a building committee which included: Beverly Jackson as Chair Person, G.S.
 Culpepper, Jim Corbett, Don Land, Martha Land, James Land, Louise Brookes, and Bill Henson.
 They began their work with great enthusiasm.
 We also had to begin to raise funds for the building.
 At this time our new pastor, Harold Peggau arrived with his wife and family.

-The new sanctuary on Highway 138 was competed January 2001.
+The new sanctuary on Highway 138 was completed January 2001.

 Pastor John Strickland and his wife, Christina, lead our church for many good and faithful years.
 In March 2015, Pastor John and Christina Strickland were transferred to Wimbish Road Seventh-Adventist Church in Monroe, Georgia.

-Our current senior pastor, Shawn Shives and his wife, Nephlen, arrived to Conyers Church in March 2015 and have continued to greatly progress the church since then.
+Our current senior pastor, Shawn Shives and his wife, Nephlen, arrived to Conyers Church in June 2015 and have continued to gradually progress the church since then.

 Under the loving leadership of our Pastors, our initial forty-nine members have grown to over 732 (as of June 2018).
 Our Conyers Church is noted for its loving atmosphere and we pray that the Lord will continue to bless us as we work for Him.